For healthy grass, avoid weed and feed products. Only apply herbicides to areas with weed infestations.

-Gardening Tasks by Month for Lake Charles, LA
+Gardening "To Do" Tips by Month for Lake Charles, LA

-Add fallen leaves to your compost pile or use for mulch.
+Add leaves and organic material to your compost pile.